 - Sudden system shutdown, oversized OST files, and virus attacks are some of the most common reasons.

-How to Fix OST file Synchronization error?
+3 Verified Methods to Fix OST file Synchronization error

-The OST of the Outlook email application is only synchronized with the Exchange Server mailbox when there is a connection to Exchange.
+The OST of the Outlook email application is only synchronized with the Exchange Server mailbox when there is a connection to Exchange Server.
 The synchronized speed varies depending on the data size and Outlook version.
 Here we have explained different steps to solve the OST synchronization issues, such as verifying user profile, cached exchange mode etc. you can follow the mentioned steps to get rid of these issues.

 Step 1 – Verify Synchronization of OST files